PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/seal_recognition.en.md

 </details>
 <br/>

-📱 <b>Edge Deployment</b>: Edge deployment is a method of placing computing and data processing capabilities directly on user devices, allowing devices to process data without relying on remote servers.
+📱 <b>On-Device Deployment</b>: Edge deployment is a method of placing computing and data processing capabilities directly on user devices, allowing devices to process data without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
-For detailed edge deployment procedures, please refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/edge_deploy.en.md).
+For detailed edge deployment procedures, please refer to the [PaddleX On-Device Deployment Guide](../../../pipeline_deploy/on_device_deployment.en.md).
 You can choose the appropriate deployment method based on your needs to integrate the model pipeline into subsequent AI applications.

 ## 4. Custom Development